criteo/eslint-plugin-criteo/README.md

 Why?

 The difference between `null` and `undefined` is specific to Javascript and can be tricky for juniors/backend developers.
 Most of the time, we don't need to distinguish these 2 values, so using `isNil` from _lodash_ (or _criteo-angular-sdk_ for Criteos) is safer.

-### ngxs-selector-array-length

-_Ensure that when using the @Selector() decorator, the number of selectors passed in matches the number of arguments passed to the selector function._

-Why?

-It can be tricky to pin down the source of an error when using the @Selector() decorator.
-While this rule can't make sure you put all the parameters in the right order, it does avoid the most obvious mistakes.

 ### no-spreading-accumulators